-Our method of identifying clusters is by construction a local cluster analysis.
-Because we are testing over multiple locations (some nearby) and spatial scales (some quite large), we must address two aspects of a "multiple testing" problem.
+Our method of identifying clusters is, by construction, a local cluster analysis.
+Because we are testing over multiple locations (some nearby) and spatial scales (some quite large), we must address two aspects of a "multiple testing" problem.24

-Suppose there was in fact no local clustering of R&D labs (so that the observed pattern $X^0$ of R&D locations could not be distinguished statistically from the patterns generated under our null hypothesis).
+Suppose there was in fact no local clustering of R&D labs (so that the observed pattern X^0 of R&D locations could not be distinguished statistically from the patterns generated under our null hypothesis).
 Suppose also that all local K-function tests were statistically independent from each other.
-Then by construction, we should still expect 5 percent of our resulting test statistics to be statistically significant at the .05 level.
-So when many such tests are involved (in our case, 1,035 tests at each scale, $d \in D$ ), we are bound to find some degree of "significant clustering" using standard testing procedures.
-As is well known, this type of "false positive rate" can be mitigated
+Then, by construction, we should still expect 5 percent of our resulting test statistics to be statistically significant at the 0.05 percent level.
+So when many such tests are involved (in our case, 1,035 tests at each scale, $d \in D$), one is bound to find some degree of "significant clustering" using standard testing procedures.
+As is well known, this type of "false positive rate"

-&lt;sup>15 We use the results for the entire set of distances in the robustness sections that follow.
+22 We use the results for the entire set of distances in the robustness sections that follow.

-&lt;sup>16 The one exception here is a small but significant agglomeration in Pittsburgh.
+23 The one exception here is a small but significant agglomeration in Pittsburgh.

-&lt;sup>17 A global cluster analysis, conducted over many spatial scales, may also suffer from this problem, but the problem is made worse for the local cluster technique, which we address in the text.
+24 A global cluster analysis, conducted over many spatial scales, may also suffer from this problem, but the problem is made worse for the local cluster technique, which we address in the text.

-by reducing the p-value threshold level deemed to be "significant."
+can be mitigated by reducing the p-value threshold level deemed to be "significant."
 That is one reason why we focus only on p-values no greater than 0.005 in Figure 5.

 This adjustment alone is not sufficient in instances where the assumption of statistical independence of the tests is also violated.
 This is a likely possibility when our statistics for detecting local clustering are calculated over radial distances that are larger than half the distance between any two points for which the statistic is being calculated.
-The resulting p-value map must necessarily exhibit some degree of (positive) spatial autocorrelation, much in the same way that kernel smoothing of spatial data induces autocorrelation.
+The resulting p-value map must necessarily exhibit some degree of (positive) spatial autocorrelation, much in the same way that kernel smoothing of spatial data induces autocorrelation.25